(Religious Society of Friends)

 Instead, I have called you friends, for everything that I have learned from my Father I have made known to you.
 This is my command: Love each other.”

 Please note: As of March 6, 2016, we hold Meeting for Worship each Sunday evening at 5:00 pm at 296 Rishell Drive in Oakland.
-Upon request, we can provide a shuttle to Meeting either from the intersection of 35th Avenue & MacArthur (on the 54, 57, and NL bus lines) in front of Annie’s Hairstyling and Conrad’s Computer Service, or from the Fruitvale BART station.
+Upon request, we can provide a shuttle to Meeting from the intersection of 35th Avenue & MacArthur (on the 54, 57, and NL bus lines) in front of Annie’s Hairstyling and Conrad’s Computer Service or from the Fruitvale BART station.
 Leave a message at the phone number listed below.

 In addition, our worship group has the following more or less regular activities:

-(b) on occasional Fridays at 6:30PM we participate in the Pathways to Healing/Oakland Ceasefire, an initiative of the PICO National Network that aims to address the root causes of violence in cities.
+(b) on third Fridays at 6:30PM we participate in the Pathways to Healing/Oakland Ceasefire, an initiative of the PICO National Network that aims to address the root causes of violence in cities.
 We join members of many other congregations and organizations to walk in the streets of East Oakland as a witness to our young men that we love and care about them, we want them to stop being so violent toward one another, and we hope they take advantage of the help and services available.
 For more information about Operation Ceasefire and upcoming Night Walks: www.oaklandcommunity.org/night-walks/

 For more information about this worship group